DojoBits/openfest2025-workshop-n8n/automate-the-boring-stuff-with-n8n.md

 > a registered DNS name, it is fairly easy to generate a signed/trusted certificate
 > using the free and public Let's Encrypt service through the ACME client.
 This
 > could be done in various ways, including by using a reverse proxy like
 > Traefik.
-This part of the setup we've included in this workshop, but we
+This part of the setup we've not included in this workshop, but we
 > demonstrate in other workshops, available in our Git organization, which you
 > could use as a reference.